dysonltd/universal-robot/CONTRIBUTING.md

-# Contributing to tmag5273
+# Contributing to Universal Robot

-Thank you for considering contributing to the tmag5273 project!
+Thank you for considering contributing to the Universal Robot project!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.

 ## How to Contribute